Klingebeil/homepage/_posts/2025-10-12-irrelevant-futures.md

 One obvious strategy, of course, is to question the content of such a vision.
 For example, to work out in detail why Zuckerberg’s idea is obviously nonsense, how real technology use is way more nuanced, and so on.
 It’s not an ineffective strategy — and I’ve done that many times, and will keep doing it — but it still takes the vision itself seriously.

 But the Valley doesn’t actually have a consistent vision.
 It just needs the next bet.
 Yesterday it was Web3, today it’s AI, tomorrow it’ll be something else.
-The fact that these visions are interchangeable doesn’t make them harmless—it makes them more dangerous.
+The fact that these visions are interchangeable doesn’t make them harmless — it makes them more dangerous.
 Part of the Valley’s so-called “failure culture” is that wrong predictions carry no professional consequences.
 On the contrary, wild speculation and futurity [are an integral part of the valley’s culture](https://www.sciencedirect.com/science/article/pii/S0883902624000776?via%3Dihub).

 So if these people don’t even believe their own statements—why should we?